 Stuff I can do

-Alternatively you may wish to try a short, structured course using a book or computer programme.
-These generally last for a minimum of six weeks and sometimes require support from a professional therapist to guide you through the process with regular contact.
+You may wish to try a short, structured course using a book or computer programme.
+These tend to last for a minimum of six weeks and sometimes require support from a professional therapist to guide you through the process.
+Here are a few of our favourites:

-Living Life To The Full An online course that aims to help you to identify and overcome emotional problems.
-The course, which you can complete at your own pace, helps you to develop good coping skills
+Living Life to The Full: is an online course that aims to help you to identify and overcome emotional problems.
+The course helps people to develop good coping skills and can be completed at your own pace.

 For a full list of other useful apps, please visit the NHS website.

-Sometimes you just can't wait for that morning cuppa to give you a much-needed injection of energy, particularly if you are feeling tired.
+Whether you’re a tea or coffee drinker, some mornings, you just can't wait for that much-needed injection of energy, particularly if you’ve had a bad night’s sleep.
 However, caffeine can actually make you feel more uneasy, by increasing your heart rate and stopping you from getting a proper night’s rest.

-In the same way alcohol is seen as a way of escapism, to distract you from day to day problems.
+Nicotine is similar to alcohol as a form of escapism, as it can temporarily distract you from day-to-day problems, but does not help your wellbeing in the long run.
 It is recommended that you should not drink more than 3-4 units of alcohol per day (around a pint and a half).
 To find out more on recommended alcohol consumption guidelines, visit DrinkAware.
+The NHS also has stop smoking services to help you give up smoking for good, while Milton Keynes and Bedfordshire's Stop Smoking Service offers local support.

 Some men feel like anxiety and mental health issues are a taboo topic that shouldn’t be talked about – but that’s just the complete opposite of what they should do.
 Support groups are there to show you that you are not alone – many others are experiencing the same symptoms that you are.
 These groups can be set up as a one to one meeting if you find it difficult to open up to a large group, although some men find it easier to talk with that sense of camaraderie and support from a large group.